kateolmstead/playnomics-ios/README.md

 You can also fork this [repo](https://github.com/playnomics/playnomics-ios), building the PlaynomicsSDK project.

-Import the SDK files into your existing game through Xcode.
+Import the SDK files into your existing app through Xcode.

 ## Starting a PlayRM Session

-To start tracking player engagement data, you need to first start a session. **No other SDK calls will work until you do this.**
+To start tracking user engagement data, you need to first start a session. **No other SDK calls will work until you do this.**

 In the class that implements `AppDelegate`, start the PlayRM Session in the `didFinishLaunchingWithOptions` method.